openalea-statiskit/Core/README.rst

-**StatisKit-Core**: A collection of basic utilities for statistical analyses
+**StatisKit-Core**: A Collection of Basic Utilities for Statistical Analyses
 ############################################################################

 The criteria for included basic utilities is that the utility component be: